-The largest language versions of Wikipedia are included here or in the Asian encyclopedias section, ordered by size.
+The largest non-English versions of Wikipedia are included in the next two sections.

-World Book Online (not included above) is not free, but your local school may have access to it.
-It includes several versions of the World Book Encyclopedia (for different age groups) as well as other books.
+- World Book Online (not included above) includes several versions of the World Book Encyclopedia (for different age groups) as well as other books, maps and more.

 Encyclopedias — Asia

-These are encyclopedias (mostly Wikipedia) in various Asian languages.
+These are encyclopedias in various Asian languages.
 See also List of encyclopedias by language on Wikipedia.

-While Wikipedia has a Chinese version, it is blocked in China itself.
-As a result, there are two similar sites, Baidu Baike and Baike.com, both of which are larger than the Chinese Wikipedia.
-Baike.com is listed here but is not entirely like an encyclopedia, as it includes content that is not neutral, lacking citations, etc. Baike.com is owned by ByteDance, makers of TikTok.
+- Baike.com is listed here but is not entirely like an encyclopedia, as it includes content that is not neutral, lacking citations, etc. It is owned by ByteDance, makers of TikTok.